AhmedAmgad28/Backend_Intixel_Task/README.md

 ### Event Model
 - The Event model represents an event in the system.
 It includes attributes such as name, description, location, date and time, organizer ID, and a list of attendees.
+- `An organizer can't be assigned to more than one event at the same date and time`
+- `Events can take a place at the same location in the same time`

 ### Comment Model
 - The Comment model represents a comment made on an event.
 It includes attributes such as user ID, event ID, comment text, and the date it was created.